Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Introduction

+where $a_i$ ($a^\dagger_i$) is an operator which annihilates (creates) a domain wall at location $i$.
+While in principle quantum effects within this manifold could be observed, we find that control errors dominate in our experiment.

-We focus upon control errors arising from stray magnetic fields from free spins and dangling bonds within the materials that make up the QPU.
+We focus on control errors arising from stray magnetic fields from free spins and dangling bonds within the materials that make up the quantum processing unit (QPU).
 This could be considered equivalent to adding a term of the form,

 to the overall Hamiltonian, where $\zeta_{i}$ are uncorrelated and Gaussianly distributed with a standard deviation $\sigma_{\zeta}\ll J$ and zero mean $\overline{\zeta_{i}}=0$.
 The overline indicates an ensemble average.
+Random field terms such as those in Eq.~\ref{eq:Hnoise} appear naturally in implementations of the transverse field Ising model, including for example the dipole-coupled magnet LiHo$_{x}$Y$_{1-x}$F$_4$ \cite{Silevitch(2007)}.
+Because the coupling between the qubits and the substrate is likely to change with bias, $\zeta{}_{i}$ will generally be time-dependent, however as we show later the system remains in thermal equilibrium until very late in the anneal, so it may be treated as static for the purpose of these experiments.

 One can also consider coupler control errors of the form $H=\sum_{i}\,\zeta_{i}^{(J)}\,\sigma_{i}^{z}\sigma_{i+1}^{z}$, where $\zeta_{i}^{(J)}$ satisfy the same conditions as $\zeta_{i}$ with a standard deviation $\sigma_{J}\ll J$.
 This type of control error produces an uncorrelated potential for the domain walls, and therefore has no effect upon the shape of the mean thermal domain-wall distribution.
 We demonstrate this in Sec.
 2.1 of the supplemental material.
-It is worth noting briefly that \cite{Johnson2011} describes a similar experiment, but with the goal of demonstrating quantum tunneling.
-A qualitatively similar domain wall distribution to the one that we see can be found in the supplemental material of that paper, although there is no discussion of the distribution.
+It is worth noting briefly that \cite{Johnson2011} describes a similar experiment, but with the goal of demonstrating quantum tunneling, as had been done previously for a disordered magnet \cite{Brooke(2001)}.
+A qualitatively similar domain wall distribution to the one that we see can be found in the supplemental material of \cite{Johnson2011}, although there is no discussion of this finding and its possible origins.

 One concept that helps explain the behaviour of these systems is \emph{freeze time}, which is the time at which the dynamics of the QPU effectively stop and the spins are effectively fixed.
 Because the device appears to be reaching thermal equilibrium in these experiments, we can think of these experiments as measuring the ratio of the noise level to the device temperature at the freeze time.
 Since the susceptibility of flux qubits to external noise will, in general, be different at different points in the experiment, the freeze time is an important (but not directly measurable) parameter.